-If you are applying for a vacancy and are asked to wait for the interview.
-You can simply use the exponential distribution to roughly estimate the timing of your interview and predict the time for how long it would go.
+If you are applying for a vacancy and are asked to wait for the interview, you can simply use the exponential distribution to roughly estimate the timing of your interview and predict the time that for how long would it go.
 For this purpose, the only requirement is that the average time that the interviewer takes to finish the interview of previous candidates is well known.

 10. Cars Passing per Minute

 If it is known that on average approximately ten cars cross a particular highway every minute, then the probability that seven cars will pass the same highway the following minute can be easily estimated with the help of exponential distribution.
-It also helps to calculate the time duration between the passing of two consecutive cars thereby, helping the in charges to reduce the traffic problem and to avoid collisions.
+It also helps to calculate the time duration between the passing of two consecutive cars, thereby helping the traffic in charge to reduce the traffic problem and to avoid collisions.